andododo/Hey-Whizzy-Windows-Port/README.md

 Delete node_modules if something went wrong.

 A README file will be created on how to use the React, please check.

-TL: use `npm start` on the frontend folder using cli
+TL: use `npm start` on the frontend folder using cli to start the UI alone.

 Make sure `pip` is installed and updated.
 ```shell